MS in Genetic Counseling Program Curriculum

 Requirements

 All students are required to take the core curriculum, consisting of didactic courses in medical genetics/genomics content, counseling skills, laboratory applications, and ethical, legal, and social issues in genetic counseling; fieldwork; a master's research (capstone) project; and supplementary activities.
-Students take a minimum of 12 units per quarter for a total of 75 units, including 16 required courses, independent research, and 5 fieldwork courses.
-63 units must be graduate courses (200/400 series), 12 units are 596 courses.
+Students take a minimum of 13 units in the first fall quarter and minimum of 12 units per quarter thereafter for a total of 76 units, including 16 required courses, independent research, and 5 fieldwork courses.
+64 units must be graduate courses (200/400 series), 12 units are 596 courses.
 Together, these provide a foundation for an entry-level genetic counselor.
 Successful completion of the program fulfills the curricular and clinical training requirements for eligibility to sit for examination by the American Board of Genetic Counseling.

 Official, approved course descriptions are updated and maintained by the Registrar's Office.